Installing Your Computer's Hard Drive or SSD

 Finally, attach the power connectors to the drives.

-If you fire up the computer while a drive power connector is attached backwards, you will immediately and permanently destroy the drive, and possibly the power supply and/or the motherboard.
+If you fire up the computer while a drive power connector is attached backwards, you will immediately and permanently destroy the drive, and possibly the power supply and the motherboard.
 So make sure you double check to make sure that all the connectors are attached properly.
-If you're not sure, please feel free to ask on the Computer Assembly page of our Home-built Computer Forum.

 Next, let's look at Installing Auxiliary Drives.